Total Live Articles: 385

 • If patient is NOT trying to conceive → focus on symptom management

-• If patient IS trying to conceive → focus on infertility management
+• If patient IS trying to conceive → focus on infertility management (as most symptom management options are not appropriate in pregnancy)

 Cardiovascular and Metabolic Risk Management